stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Bingo!” she exclaimed.
 “Havelock, we'll need to pull the bed out slightly I think.
 There's something back here.”

-“We're not supposed...” began Georgie but Havelock paid no heed, grabbing the end of the bed and pulling it forward a little.
+“We're not supposed…” began Georgie but Havelock paid no heed, grabbing the end of the bed and pulling it forward a little.
 Julia leaned forward, trying to wedge her hand down into the gap, then suddenly froze.
 She went across to the chest of drawers and rummaged around until she found a pair of socks.
 She slipped one of them onto her hand, to the mystification of young Georgie.

 “One can never be too careful,” she said in a cheerful tone.
 Then she leant back against the wall and reached down with her ensocked hand, scrabbling for moment.

 “Feels like… a little bag,” she said.
 “With a string.
-Someone's stuck it in place with...
-I think it's drawing pins... got it!”
+Someone's stuck it in place with… I think it's drawing pins… got it!”

 She pulled the bag out with a triumphant flourish.